lamm-mit/DynaGen/README.md

 All example results taken from [1].

 First, an example of a dynamical trajectory of cracking.
+Fracture initiation occurs at the same location as in the atomistic simulation.

 ![image](https://user-images.githubusercontent.com/101393859/225990125-bcafc985-5482-4134-a89f-143a7122237e.png)

 Second, examples of how different microstructures yield disct fracture behavior.
+In the top example, no fracture initiation is observed.
+In the bottom example, fracture is initiated at certain locations.
+For these comparisons, only the last predicted frame is analyzed.

 ![image](https://user-images.githubusercontent.com/101393859/225990181-f752a8ec-fa44-4a15-82aa-395a74fa71d1.png)